If you’re an avid reader, there’s one question you might have asked yourself a few times. How many books can I read in a year?

 This is a much better alternative to scrolling through your phone and you’ll look back at the end of the year and marvel at why you didn’t think of this sooner!

 Ok, so this one is sort of a cheat, but it’s an effective way to read 100 books a year.

 Want to know the best part?

 A lot of short books are actually brilliant reads.
 Siddhartha, for example, is only 152 pages long but it’s one of the best novels I’ve ever read.

 It was so good I read it in two days.
 This is the advantage of reading short books, especially ones that are gripping.
 You’re able to read them much quicker than longer books no matter how good they are.

 Don’t make all your books short reads, that will get tired fast.
-But if you include a few shorter books in your reading list as well longer ones, you’ll find the 100 book mark approaching fast!
+But if you include a few shorter books in your reading list as well as longer ones, you’ll find the 100-book mark approaching fast!